 Access control with LDAP and PKI

-When using the FIPS 140-2 compliant Aerospike Enterprise Edition for United States Federal (AKA Federal Edition or FE), password-based authentication is disabled.
-Use PKI authentication or external LDAP authentication
+You can use only external LDAP authentication or PKI authentication with the FIPS 140-2 compliant Aerospike Enterprise Edition for United States Federal (AKA Federal Edition or FE).
+Password-based authentication is disabled.

 When access control is enabled with Cross-Datacenter Replication (XDR), a cluster with Aerospike EE 4.1.0.1 to 4.3.0.6 cannot ship to an Aerospike EE Database 4.6 or later.
 The simplest workaround is to avoid using incompatible Aerospike EE versions (4.1.0.1 to 4.3.0.6).
 Refer to this support article for more information.